Claude Haiku 4.5

 Best Use Cases

-Best for support summarization, ticket routing, knowledge normalization, and lightweight coding or documentation workflows where cost and speed dominate.
+Best for support summarization, ticket routing, knowledge normalization, coding subagents, and lightweight coding or documentation workflows where cost and speed dominate.

 Comparisons

-Compared with Claude Sonnet 4.5, Haiku 4.5 usually offers better cost/latency with a lower ceiling on complex reasoning.
+Compared with Claude Sonnet 4.6, Haiku 4.5 offers better cost and latency with a lower ceiling on complex reasoning.
 Compared with GPT-5 nano, selection depends on ecosystem and output-style fit.
 Compared with Gemini 2.5 Flash-Lite, both target efficient production use with different platform tradeoffs.